Drug Rehab Program

 What is Drug Detox?

 The first intervention or process for drug addiction involves detoxification.
 This is typically a medical procedure for stabilizing someone addicted to drugs and treating them for withdrawal.
-The length of detox does vary on a number of factors including: how long it takes a person to stabilize, the type of substance they were abusing (some drugs take longer than others), and how long a person has been abusing the substance.
-Typically it can take a day or two.
+The length of drug detox does vary on a number of factors including: how long it takes a person to stabilize, the type of substance they were abusing (some drugs take longer than others), and how long a person has been abusing the substance.
+Usually it can take a day or two.
 For more serious cases of dependency or substance abuse, it can take longer.

 What's involved in Treatment or Rehab?